BaselBoulos/trackero/README.md

 CRUD New members, labels, date, attachments, cover, and checklists, and view each task activity and comments,

-Ability to Archive tasks and view them separately, Change the board background with photos from Unsplash Photo API,
+Ability to Archive tasks and view them separately, Change the board background with photos from Unsplash Photo API.

 Share your board with Web Share API.